 DuPage County Premises Liability Attorneys

-Personal Injury Attorneys in Bloomingdale, Lombard, Joliet, and St. Charles
+Personal Injury Attorneys in Bloomingdale, Lombard, and Naperville

 Property owners have a responsibility to keep their grounds safe for visitors and guests.
 When owners and property managers fail in their duty to ensure safety, accidents with serious injuries can occur.
 However, it can be difficult to prove negligence in such cases.
 If you or someone close to you has suffered injury resulting from unsafe premises, it is important to speak with an experienced premises liability attorney to understand your rights and help determine if you have a case.

-For over 35 years, the lawyers at Mevorah Law Offices LLC have been aggressive advocates for clients that have been injured due to the negligence of a property owner.
+For over 40 years, the lawyers at Mevorah & Giglio Law Offices have been aggressive advocates for clients that have been injured due to the negligence of a property owner.
 We understand the pain and suffering caused by premises accidents, and we put our experience to work to hold the responsible parties accountable.

 Our award-winning Illinois premises liability attorneys have been highly recognized by our peers for our accomplishments.
 Our attorneys are skilled, honest and down to earth and we work hard to remain as accessible as possible to our clients.
 We offer extended evening and weekend hours for your convenience and we provide ongoing updates on your case so you are always kept in the loop.

 Premises Liability in Illinois

 There are numerous scenarios in which a person may qualify for a premises liability claim.
 Some of the most common include: